swimmingbrain/decoding-diabetes/README.md

 - [License](#license)

 ## Overview
-In this project, two machine learning models were developed to predict whether an individual is likely to have diabetes or prediabetes based on 21 features.
+In this project, multiple machine learning models were developed to predict whether an individual is likely to have diabetes or prediabetes based on 21 features.
+Additionally, **undersampling** was applied to address class imbalance, and **univariate logistic regression analysis** was used to select the most important features.

 ### Objective:
 - Can we predict diabetes risk based on health-related survey data? 🧠